Last Updated on

 18. No 4’s please!

-It is common in Japanese culture to totally avoid the number four because the word sounds the same as the word death.
-Buildings will commonly not have the 4th floor, cutlery is sold in sets of 3 or 4 and the number of guests invited to a tea ceremony will never be 4!
+An interesting fun fact about Japan’s culture is that it is common to totally avoid the number four because the word sounds the same as the word death.
+Buildings will commonly not have the 4th floor, cutlery is often sold in sets of 3 and the number of guests invited to a tea ceremony will never be 4!

 19. The Japanese are some of the friendliest people

-This is a cold hard fact!
+This is a cold hard fact about Japan!
 The Japanese are awesome, to say the least.
 They are incredibly friendly, gentle and conscious people.

 During my time in Japan, I was blown away by the friendliness of the people.